petereijgermans11/angular-project/generator-myapp/README.md

 *	Image optimization
 *	Automagically wire-up dependencies installed with [Bower](http://bower.io)
 *	Inject [Bower](http://bower.io) components to your HTML/SCSS files via the wiredep task.
-*   Support for AngularJS, JQuery, Modernizr, Bootstrap, SASS and mocha-test framework
+*   Support for AngularJS, JQuery, Modernizr, Bootstrap, SASS and the mocha-test framework
 *	Use the .tmp directory mostly for compiling assets like SCSS files.
 It has precedence over app, so if you had an app/index.html template compiling to .tmp/index.html, your application would point to .tmp/index.html, which is what we want.